Can I Eat Expired Chili Con Carne Commercially Canned or Bottled Opened?

 How long after opening can I safely eat Chili Con Carne Commercially Canned or Bottled Opened?

 Once opened, Chili Con Carne Commercially Canned or Bottled Opened should be consumed within 3 days if stored in the fridge.
-Beyond this period, it's recommended to discard it to prevent foodborne illness, even if it looks and smells fine.
+Beyond this period, it's recommended to discard it to reduce the risk of foodborne illness, even if it looks and smells fine.

 Can I eat Chili Con Carne Commercially Canned or Bottled Opened if it has been at room temperature for a few hours?